Chocolate Nut Clusters Snickerdoodles Almond Butter Cookies Chocolate Almond Butter Candies

 4. Roll dough into 1 inch round balls.

-5. Place on a parchment lined cookie sheet and smash with fork in a criss cross way.
+5. Place on a parchment lined cookie sheet and smash with a fork in a criss-cross pattern.

 6. Bake for 10-12 minutes or until lightly browned.